threefoldfoundation/www_threefold_io/content/blog/planet_first_people_first/index.md

 <br/>

-* Together with [Take Action Global](https://threefold.io/blog/planting_the_seeds/), we’re offsetting the ThreeFold Grid’s emissions three times through planting and protecting trees
+* Together with [Take Action Global](https://threefold.io/blog/planting_the_seeds/), we’re offsetting the ThreeFold Grid’s emissions three times by planting and protecting trees

 <br/>

-* Together with [IETSA](https://threefold.io/news/post/threefold_ietsa/), we’re making the decentralized Internet more accessible in underserved South African communities while also providing education in blockchain and Web 3.0 technologies
+* Together with [IETSA](https://www.threefold.io/newsroom/threefold-ietsa/), we’re making the decentralized Internet more accessible in underserved South African communities while also providing education in blockchain and Web 3.0 technologies

 <br/>